Prag8855/aab/content/guides/public-transit.md

     Enter at the front of the bus, and buy a ticket from the driver.
 Tap your card or phone on the payment terminal near the driver.[^15] If you pay cash, ask the driver for a ticket.[^14]
 - **At [[S-Bahn]] and [[BVG]] service points**
     Buy tickets at [S-Bahn](https://sbahn.berlin/en/tickets/sale-and-contact/points-of-sale/) and [BVG service points](https://www.bvg.de/en/service-and-support/customer-centers-and-shops).
 There is often a queue.

+If you arrive at BER airport, there are ticket machines on the way to the train platforms.
+You can also install the [BVG ticket app](https://www.bvg.de/en/subscriptions-and-tickets/all-apps) before you arrive in Berlin.

 ### What ticket to buy